victorvanpelt/academic-copy-edit-agent/README.md

 ## How to use?

-1. Add your OpenAI API key as an environmental variable (it is called in line 8)
+1. Add your OpenAI API key as an environmental variable (it is called in line 8 of "correct_paper.py")

 2. Adjust instructions in lines 22-33 and line 56